 Recently she recorded Beethoven’s Piano Concertos N° 1 and 5 and the Mozart-Concertos KV 271 and 595 for col legno.

-Jasminka Stančul teaches at the Music University Ljubljana since October 2013.
+Jasminka Stančul had been teaching at the Music University Ljubljana from October 2013 to 2021.

 As a piano teacher she started classes at Ljubljana music university in 2013 and was appointed ordinary professor at The University of Music and Performing Arts, Vienna (MDW) by October 2019